-General Fund debt service as a percentage of revenues is projected to peak this year at 3.09%.
-The absolute amount of annual debt service peaks at approximately \$751 million in FY 2021.
-As stated previously, this includes the debt service for the Connect NC Bonds using the assumptions contained in Appendix A. The State's projected debt service is illustrated below in Chart 4.
-This chart also illustrates the amount of capacity for additional debt service that exists while remaining under the 4.50% guideline.
-Even after providing annually for Pension and OPEB liabilities, there is capacity to issue additional debt in each and every year.
+General Fund debt service as a percentage of revenues is projected to peak this fiscal year at 2.95%.
+The absolute amount of annual debt service peaks at approximately \$735 million in FY 2021.
+The State's projected debt service is illustrated below in Chart 4.
+This chart also illustrates the amount of capacity for additional debt service that exists while remaining under the 4.00% guideline.
+Even after providing \$100 million annually for Pension and OPEB liabilities, there is capacity to issue additional debt in each and every year.
 The model calculates the additional debt that could be serviced by this capacity.